TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 This element of OPTIMISED ELECTRON STREAM © TECHNOLOGY describes the design principle wherein the AC signal drive system circuit comprises a symmetrical balanced AC signal drive system whereby the AC signal OUTPUT from the Driving stage circuit and the AC signal INPUT of the Driven stage circuit must both be directly connected to a common central axis at reference voltage potential.

-stage, the mid-point central axis of the AC push-pull signal input voltage
+push-pull amplifier stage, the mid-point central axis of the AC push-pull

 Transformer Coupling/Driver System